fbpx

 As a third option, you can contact your local authority.

-They may have a record of planning permission for the property, which will give you an accurate estimation of when it was built.
+They may have a record of planning permission for the property.
+This will give you an accurate estimation of when it was built.

-They could also advise you on when nearby similar homes were built in your area.
+They could also tell you when similar homes in your area were built.

 4. Ask your neighbours